massyn/location/docs/api.md

 ## How to use the data

 When linking the data with your own data set, join the data on the `id` column.
 This column should not change.

+## Testing it

+Where are you?
+[Click here](find.html) to run a simple process in your browser to find your closest location.